TQCAI/crack-dataset/README.md

 # Overview
-To recognize crack on road ,building and other civil-structure, using deeplearning ,especially semantic-segmentation tech of computer vision to recognize crack is a better way.
+It is a good method to identify cracks on roads, buildings and other civil structures by using deep learning, especially the semantic segmentation technology of computer vision.

-But establish of dataset is the first step of whole work.
-To accomplish this mission, I build a semantic-segmentation dataset of rock crack and CT rock slice crack .
+But the establishment of data set is the first step of the whole work.
+In order to accomplish this task, the semantic segmentation dataset of rock crack and CT rock slice crack is established.

 # How to download